 Lastly, employers are under the obligation to notify the Spanish Labor Authorities of any damage to the health of posted workers occasioned upon or as a result of work performed in Spain.

 The legislation on labor infringements and penalties classifies a series of infringements in this connection.
-Formal defects in notifying the relocation of workers to Spain or failing to serve notice of minor occupational accidents of those workers constitute a minor infringement, while notification of the relocation after it has taken place, not having the aforesaid documents available during the relocation or failing to serve notice on the Labor Authorities of serious, very serious or mortal accidents of the posted workers are classed as a serious infringement.
+Formal defects in notifying the relocation of workers to Spain or failing to serve notice of minor occupational accidents and professional diseases of those workers constitute a minor infringement, while notification of the relocation after it has taken place, not having the aforesaid documents available during the relocation or failing to serve notice on the Labor Authorities of serious, very serious or mortal accidents of the posted workers are classed as a serious infringement as well as not complying with the request of the Inspection of filing documentation or filing it with no translation.
 Failing to notify the relocation or any misrepresentation or concealment of the data contained in the notification are considered very serious infringements.

 Failing to meet the minimum working conditions mentioned above, which are classified according to the penalties applicable to Spanish employers, are considered administrative infringements.